KrishDave1/ImageEditor-Website/README.md

 - **User-friendly Interface:** The frontend is designed to be intuitive, enabling users to navigate and interact with the application effortlessly.

 ## Challenges Faced
+- Maven was not working directly with 'mvn' command in some laptops.Hence we first installed dos2unix which helped us in using maven using the command './mvnw'
 - After refreshing the logs page, the logs were disappearing.
 Hence, we felt the need of having a database to store the logs to make them persistent.
 Thus, we used Mongo DB as our database.
 - Initially we were not able to integrate Mongo DB with our backend.
 We then cleaned and re installed the Maven project directory which solved the issue.
 - The Dominant Colour effect was initially not present in the Makefile.
 We added the necessary statements in the Makefile to solve the issue.
 We made a new folder in the CPP libraries for the Dominant Colour effect.
 In that folder we made the DominantColourInterface.cpp file which has the required JNI code.